Citations of Distinguished Service Award Recipients who passed away prior to September 2011 are not available in electronic format.

 You have served this University as a champion, providing us with outstanding leadership and painting a compelling vision for an ambitious future.
 You have vigorously and courageously promoted an educational system of the highest calibre, one that is accessible, accountable and diverse, even in the face of turbulent and uncertain times for post-secondary education in this province.

-An ambassador beyond compare, you have traveled the globe, always advancing the University and its standards of excellence and when necessary, putting hat in hand, often, with great success.
+An ambassador beyond compare, you have travelled the globe, always advancing the University and its standards of excellence and when necessary, putting hat in hand, often, with great success.

 In you, we all sense something entirely special, a rare warmth, depth of caring and passion for life.
 Many times over, students have felt deeply touched by your approach and gift for listening; attributes that have genuinely enhanced their experience at Queen’s and that earned you the title of Honorary President of the Alma Mater Society.